Highly trained dispatchers aim to let us know about critically ill patients very shortly after a 999 call is made, so we can rapidly arrive on scene.

 Giving a patient an anaesthetic to take over their breathing is a potentially dangerous procedure – as failure to pass a tube into their windpipe can result in their oxygen levels falling to dangerously low levels, resulting in brain damage or even death.
 A video laryngoscope (which beams a picture from the end of the scope in the patient’s mouth onto a video screen) is often used in hospital where they feel this might be a difficult procedure, but has been adopted as standard practice in our service and adds to the safety of our emergency anaesthetics.

-At present we carry the simple, but robust, VentiPAC ventilator.
-This allows us to breathe for patients once they have been anaesthetised, using either pure oxygen from cylinders, or a mix of oxygen and air.
+A ventilator allows us to breathe for patients once they have been anaesthetised, using either pure oxygen from cylinders, or a mix of oxygen and air.